I'm Salim Virani. I used to design peer learning programs, and these days I'm having fun building stuff.

-This is a quick intro to how I work with new collaborators at Source, so we can hit the ground running with best practices.
+This is a quick intro to how I work with new collaborators in remote teams.

 This comes from 10 years of experience setting up and running remote organisations:

 We learned from others who’d already figured it out: remote startups, companies that transitioned to flat structures (Semco, Goretex, Spotify), and chapter-based communities like Barcamp, Kiwanis clubs and biker clubs.

 But I also had unique challenges, because the organisations I ran were mainly with part-timers and volunteers.